 See below for details, or jump to our online registration.

-The College Park Youth Orchestra was created in 2006 to help young string players develop their reading and listening skills and to introduce them to the joys of ensemble playing.
+The College Park Youth Orchestra was formed in 2006 to help young string players develop their reading and listening skills and to introduce them to the joys of ensemble playing.
 The orchestral repertoire is carefully selected to challenge the reading abilities of string players from the advanced beginner level to the advanced level.

 To best meet the needs of its members, the CPYO comprises three ensembles: